Fall Ministry and MA Formation courses at AMBS

 Six hours, upon completion of thesis — MDiv Director

-A student enrolled in the MDiv program with a Theological Studies concentration may petition to write a thesis.
+A student enrolled in the MDiv program with a Theological Studies major may petition to write a thesis.
 He or she must register for this research in each semester following the approval of the petition until he or she completes and successfully defends the thesis.
+(MDiv 1 or 2, 4, 5, 6)

 MDiv Thesis Extension INT609A

-Annual — Three hours each semester — David Miller and Allan Rudy-Froese
+Three hours each semester — David Miller; To be announced

-This is a two-semester internship in the second year of study.
+This is a two-semester internship in the second year of study (or equivalent) in the MDiv program.
 Its purpose is to provide students with the opportunity to develop their ministerial identities and to refine their ministering skills in the context of the Christian congregation or community ministry.
 Students will spend eight to ten hours per week in active ministry in a congregation or in activities of the ministry agency in which they work.
-They will be supervised in the congregation or at the ministry site, by a campus-based peer group and by a faculty supervisor.
+They will be supervised in the congregation or at the ministry site by a campus-based peer group and by a faculty supervisor.
+(MDiv 2, 3, 4, 5, 6)

 Supervised Ministry Experience INT689

 This supervised internship in a congregational or other ministry setting allows the student to explore and develop the range of his or her ministering skills and gifts.
-The period of time will normally be an intensive three-month Summer or an extended seven or eight months, with the option of an entire calendar year.
-Students will spend approximately 400 hours in this internship for every three credit hours.
+The period of time will normally be an intensive three-month summer or an extended seven or eight months, with the option of an entire calendar year.
 Ministry in Church and World is strongly recommended as a prerequisite.
+(MDiv 3, 4, 5, 6)

 MA Thesis Research INT607